-For some women menstruation stops quite neatly.
-For others, it is like tidal waves at irregular intervals before dwindling to nothing.
+For some women, menstruation stops quite neatly.
+For others, it is like tidal waves at irregular intervals.

 The average age when the period stops is 52.
 However, the internal shifts may begin well before that and continue beyond that benchmark.

 This very individual process depends on both your Ayurvedic constitution and your current condition.
 How has your body dealt with the challenges of four decades of life?

 Menopause is a time when we are naturally and more easily out of balance, because everything is shifting.
 This is why surfing is the perfect metaphor.
 We can shift ourselves to riding it rather than tumbling in the waves.